billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ```

 It's interesting to note that without the `Content-Length` header being set, it defaults to
-`Transfer-Encoding: chunked`, which makes sense.
+`Transfer-Encoding: chunked`.
+This makes sense if the content length is known in advance.

 Now update the controller to return a file fetched from Azure Blob Storage.
-To start with, we'll use
+To start with, just use
 the most rudimentary approach possible of downloading it all into memory synchronously and then
 returning it.
 Update `Controller.cs` to contain the below.
-(You `appsettings.json`, or preferably `secrets.json`,
+(Your `appsettings.json`, or preferably
-should contain a `BlobUri` setting with the connection string for your Azure Blob Storage account):
+`secrets.json`, should contain a `BlobUri` setting with the connection string for your Azure Blob
+Storage account):

 ```csharp
 using Azure.Storage.Blobs;